jsonnet-libs/jsonnet-training-course/lessons/index.md

-## What are the lessons we’ve learned after using jsonnet for years?
+## What are the lessons we've learned after using jsonnet for years?

 Grafana Labs uses a mixture of Terraform (HCL) and Jsonnet to configure the Cloud infrastructure and applications on Kubernetes.
 While new hires are often familiar with